 How important is this project to the agency’s success?
 Is it in the Capital Improvement Plan, and is it well considered?
 What is the impact on the community if it is built and operational, or not?
 In addition to a demand for the project, is there strong opposition?
 What are the realistic alternatives?

 How complex is the project compared to other similar projects?
 How complex is the project compared to other projects undertaken by the procuring government?
 Is there an opportunity for private sector innovation?

 Is there a standard term (time period) for similar projects?
 Is there comfort for the public for a project term?
 Is there a comfort level for the private sector for a project term in relation to financing or operations and maintenance including the replacement of major equipment especially special equipment before handback.

 Additionally, and only if allowed by law, provide a preliminary project description, term sheet, risk matrix and/or summary of key deal points.

 Market Sounding preparation should focus on addressing the above considerations.
 Seek the markets thoughts, input, and concerns as part of the interaction.
 Don’t go into Market Sounding until the project and schedule are as firm as possible – know what is being asked before asking private firms to start spending significant money to pursue a P3 project.

-- After having made a decision to proceed with a P3 project delivery, it is necessary to refine the project scope, and associated performance requirements and measures, establish the competitive model for the procurement and begin to assess risks and develop a contract that fairly allocates risk.
+After having made the decision to proceed with a P3 project delivery, it is necessary to refine the project scope and associated performance requirements and measures, establish the competitive model for the procurement and begin to assess risks and develop a contract that fairly allocates risk.
 The figure below suggests elements for consideration when refining the project: